Sekomane/Collaborative-code-review-plartform/README.md

 );

 ```

-4. run the server in development
+Run the server in development
 ```
 npm run dev
 ```